Probiotics for dogs – The benefits of fermented vegetables

 Turkey Tail mushroom (Trametes versicolor)

-This medicinal mushroom is known for its prebiotic and probiotic properties.
-Its beta-glucans and polysaccharides nourish beneficial gut bacteria and support immune function.
-Studies show that Turkey Tail mushrooms can reduce gut inflammation and improve microbial diversity.
+This medicinal mushroom is well known for its prebiotic and probiotic properties.
+In fact, its beta-glucans and polysaccharides not only nourish beneficial gut bacteria but also support immune function.
+Moreover, studies show that Turkey Tail mushrooms can help reduce gut inflammation and, as a result, improve microbial diversity and overall gut health.

 Among our products, K9 INUExtra® contains both brewer’s yeast and Turkey Tail mushroom, offering a comprehensive probiotic solution for dogs.